Amrita-TIFAC-Cyber-Blockchain/RACAMBT-2023/Assets/MC.md

 Today the session covered topics on wireless security.
 Tomorrow, the discussion will be on Blockchain Implementations in IoT for Supply Chain Management.

-To end this night, let's leave with a quote by Alan Turing, "A computer would deserve to be called intellegent if it could decieve a human into believing that it was human"
+To end this night, let's leave with a quote by

 Thanking each and everyone of you !!
 Goodnight!